h2non/toxy/README.md

 #### Rate limit
 Name: `rateLimit`

 Limits the amount of requests received by the proxy in a specific threshold time frame.
 Designed to test API limits.
-Exposes the `X-RateLimit-*` headers.
+Exposes typical `X-RateLimit-*` headers.

-Limits are stored in-memory, meaning they are volalite and therfore flushed on every server stop.
+Note that this is very simple rate limit implementation, indeed limits are stored in-memory, therefore are completely volalite.
+There're a bunch of real featured rate limiter implementations in [npm](https://www.npmjs.com/search?q=rate+limit).

 **Arguments**: